thalismind/site-template/README.md

 # Image/Tensor Gallery Site Template

 This is a basic template for a https://gohugo.io/ site with image galleries, download cards, and an optional download limit worker.
+You can see an example at https://thalis.dev/.

 The image galleries include image metadata such as the prompt and generation parameters for AI-generated images.
 The download cards include training metadata such as the learning rate